Basic Telecommunicator Licensing Course TCOLE # 1080

 Instructor: Pamela Frisk

 Pamela started in this profession in 1991 and has worked as a 9-1-1 operator/dispatcher, senior supervisor, dispatch manager, jailer, deputy, police officer and Corporal over patrol.
-Currently she works at CAPCOG in Austin, TX as the 9-1-1 Training and Public Education Coordinator.
-To date, she is the current TX NENA Past President, an ENP and in 2014 was voted TX NENA trainer of the year.
+Currently she works at CAPCOG in Austin, TX as the 9-1-1 Training and Public Education Manager.
+To date, she was the TX NENA President 2023-2024, an ENP and in 2014 was voted TX NENA trainer of the year.
 In addition, she sat on an APCO sub-committee that established nationwide standards for telecommunication centers.
-She is a member of the Texas 9-1-1 Trainers where she is currently past president.
+She is a member of the Texas 9-1-1 Trainers where she was president in 2023 .
 In addition, she is a member of the 9-1-1 Public Educators of Texas where she was president in 2018.
 Her passion for the industry has led her to volunteer on many committees for the Texas Public Safety Conference.
 This includes but is not limited to chair and co-chair of the communication/marketing committee where she helped push the social media platforms they use today.
-She has 31 yrs. of criminal justice, law enforcement, telecommunication and public administration experience that includes 7 yrs. of management and has been a TCOLE instructor since 2001.
+She has 34 yrs. of criminal justice, law enforcement, telecommunication and public administration experience that includes 7 yrs. of management and has been a TCOLE instructor since 2001.
 Pamela has an associate degree in criminal justice and a bachelor’s degree in general studies with an emphasis on Criminal Justice, Criminal Law and Public Administration.

 Special Instructions: